 If the check comes back clean, the FBI gives the sale a green light.
 If it doesn’t, the purchase is denied.
 Sometimes the FBI seeks more information to make a final determination on the sale, and in those cases, the check is transferred to the FBI’s Criminal Justice Information Services Division, where an examiner reaches out to local law enforcement and other state agencies.

 What happens when a background check does not clear right away?

 More than 1 million people have been blocked from buying a gun after failing federal background checks since 1998.
 But some reasons for denial are more common than others.

-When a check requires more information, the FBI has only three days to make a final determination on the buyer.
+When a check requires more information, the FBI has three business days to make a final determination on the buyer.
 If a decision can’t be made in that time frame, the FFL is allowed by law to go ahead and sell the firearm, in a sale commonly referred to as a “default proceed.”
-(Leading Democratic presidential candidate Hillary Clinton has begun referring to this mechanism as the “Charleston loophole” because it allowed Dylann Roof to legally obtain a Glock handgun.)
 The dealer is also not required to notify the FBI when a sale has been made after a three-day delay.

 Say my background check is denied after that three-day period.
 Then what happens to the gun I just bought?

-If the FBI determines after the three-day period that the buyer was prohibited, the agency sends out a retrieval order to the ATF.
+If the FBI determines that the buyer was prohibited, the agency sends out a retrieval order to the ATF.
 The ATF is then responsible for getting the gun back.
 Retrieval orders are relatively rare: A NICS operations report from 2000 noted that of more than 45,000 default proceeds issued that year, approximately 5,000 resulted in a retrieval order.

 [Photo:AAron Ontiveroz/The Denver Post via Getty Images]